What is a virtual debit card? Features to look for

 Create your free demo account with amnis

 amnis is a comprehensive payment provider that streamlines your financial transactions at the most cost-efficient and transparent rates.
-Next to physical and virtual business debit cards, amnis enables you to pay your business partners through local networks such as SEPA or ACH at a fraction of the international payments fees of the SWIFT network.
+Next to physical and virtual business debit cards, amnis enables you to pay your business partners through local networks such as SEPA or FPS at a fraction of the international payments fees of the SWIFT network.